opendevstack/tailor/README.md

 # Tailor

 Tailor is a layer on top of the `oc` CLI command that allows you to keep your OpenShift templates under version control and keep the cluster in sync with them.
 Any drift between your desired state (YAML templates) and the current state (resources in the cluster) can be detected, reviewed and reconciled with Tailor.
+The tool is required by other OpenDevStack repositories, but is fully standalone and may be used in completely different contexts.

 ## Benefits